Skip to main content

-Decisions on a leaf ruleset (e.g. aethis/uk-fsm/child-eligibility) and the schema/list endpoints are open — no key.
-Decisions on a composed rulebook (e.g. aethis/uk-fsm, binding A AND (B OR C)) and the authoring pipeline require an x-api-key header.
+One wrinkle inside the open tier: decisions on a leaf ruleset (e.g. aethis/uk-fsm/child-eligibility) and the schema/list endpoints need no key, but decisions on a composed rulebook (e.g. aethis/uk-fsm, binding A AND (B OR C)) always require an x-api-key header.
 See Nomenclature.

-That’s a live production call against the UK Free School Meals child-eligibility section.
-The inputs_hash is the canonical fingerprint of the input — same inputs, same hash, same decision, every time.
+A production call against the UK Free School Meals child-eligibility section. inputs_hash is the canonical fingerprint of the input — same inputs, same hash, same decision, every time. content_digest fingerprints the rules, so a decision is replayable against exactly the published content that produced it.

 Every public ruleset exposes its full input contract this way — list, then schema, then decide.